ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 |               Network Layer Interface               |
 +-----------------------------------------------------+
 ~~~~~~~~~~
-{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture"}
+{: #fig-abstractions title="Concepts and Relationships in the Architecture of the Transport Services System"}

 The Transport Services Implementation includes the Cached State and System Policy.